sarawr/gatsby-starter-netlify-cms/src/pages/portfolio/2018-05-16-fasanjägarna.md

 Mixdown Engineer, Instrument sampling editor.

-(See the trailer in the video above)
+(See the trailer in the player above)